 “It’s important to note that I am a machine learning model and my understanding of the topic is based on the text that I was trained on,” said ChatGPT in response to an interview question provided for this article.
 “I am not capable of self-awareness or consciousness.
 The text that I generate is based on patterns and correlations in the data, and not on personal understanding or knowledge of the topic.”

 This, says Merali, raises questions about both the capabilities and limitations of the AI tool to act as a scientist in this context.
-“In fact, what it means to be a scientist, at all,” she continued.
-“Here [in the pre-print where ChatGPT is sole author], we have an AI ostensibly making ‘discoveries’, proposing new concepts, making predictions about the future of AI, and writing them up for the research community to assess.
+“In fact, what it means to be a scientist, at all,” she continued. “[In one paper], we have an AI ostensibly making ‘discoveries’, proposing new concepts, making predictions about the future of AI, and writing them up for the research community to assess.

 “It’s important to note that the AI was only able to ‘write’ the paper after significant prompting from a human,” she continued.
 “ChatGPT also got some aspects of physics wrong in the paper.
 When prompted, it made an estimate of when AI will ‘surpass’ humanity, but it wasn’t able to really explain what that meant or provide an argument to support that statement.”